samadhicsec/threatware-docs/docs/source/create/diagrams.md

 ## Sequence Diagrams

 Sequence diagrams are useful when the system has a complicated flow of assets that occur in a particular order and generally involve several different components.
-As a rule of thumb, prefeence should be given to producing sequence diagrams over other types of diagrams.
+As a rule of thumb, preference should be given to producing sequence diagrams over other types of diagrams.

 ## Data Flow Diagrams